Sarcasm Sentiment Analysis: AI Model To Detect Sarcasm In Social Media

 But the one challenge that analysts in sentiment analysis continue to face is how to detect sarcasm in such feedback.
 Sarcasm in social sciences may have been studied for a long but attempts to develop algorithms to automatically identify sarcasm in texts are fairly new.

 Sarcasm detection represents a focused research field in NLP.
 Here, instead of detecting a positive or negative sentiment, the focus is to catch the sarcasm.
-Which means to understand whether a piece of text like a social media post is sarcastic or not (sarcastic sentiment analysis).
+This means understanding whether a piece of text like a social media post is sarcastic or not (sarcastic sentiment analysis).
 This field has been wrought with challenges, especially since sarcasm, unlike other human emotions, is fairly hard to detect by a computer algorithm.